BryceLuna/Fraud_Detection/README.md

 Models_Eval.py consists of a single function to evaluate each model on the test data.
 The function returns the classification report for each model.

 ## Results
-Unsurprisingly the random forest and gradient boosting classifiers performed the best.
+Unsurprisingly, the random forest and gradient boosting classifiers performed the best.
 These two models each had a 'f1' test score of .76.